FruitVodka/thoughts.bak/ttlp-eportfolio/reflection1.md

-# Theories of Knowing in Learning Design - Behaviourism and Constructionism
+# Behaviourism and Constructionism
-The epistemologies - theories of knowing - and the class exercise that involved designing a learning experience based on a theory, motivated me to think back to some of my past experiences as a learner.
+The epistemologies (schools of thought for defining knowledge) and the class exercise that involved designing a learning experience based on a given theory, motivated me to think back to some of my past experiences as a learner.
 I am able to identify among them some instances of good and bad design, that knowingly or unknowingly (pun intended!) were based on these epistemologies.

 ## Behaviourism
 My group had to come up with a way to teach a learner to drive a car, motivated by behaviourism.
 Before this, I had a negative outlook on how useful learning experiences based in behaviourism could be.
 Post engaging in this activity, I am able to understand that it may be useful in some well-defined contexts where the outcome is really far more significant and consequential that the journey - like in the case of learning how to drive safely.